173TECH/sayn/docs/tasks/sql.md

       * Be defined in your `settings.yaml`.
       * Be one of the supported [databases](../databases/overview.md).

+!!! tip
+    The sql code can use the `src` and `out` macros to implicitly create task dependencies as decribed in [database objects](../database_objects.md).

 ## Config macro

 Like `autosql` tasks, we can overload some values specified in the YAML.
 This is useful when we define groups in `project.yaml` and for a specific task we need to make a configuration change like the `tags`.
 To use this we simply call `config` from a Jinja tag within the sql file:

 !!! example "autosql with config"
     ```
     {{ config(tags=['creation_tasks']) }}

     CREATE TABLE ...
     ```